stukennedy/htmxx/README.md

 ### Layout files

 These files allow nesting of content in your routes structure allowing layouts to be created at any level of the routing tree.
-They must contain a `<slot />` tag to tell the framework where the content is to be rendered.
+They must contain a `<slot></slot>` tag to tell the framework where the content is to be rendered.
 We add the import for HTMX in the root `_layout.html` file.

 e.g.